-Drop-off procedures: Traveling north on Moorfield Road, parents should drop off students at the front doors.
+Traveling north on Moorfield Road, parents should drop off students at the front doors.
 Students may also be dropped off at the main doors, near the statue of Jesus and the children on the parking lot side of the building.
 Cars may park in the parking lot.
-Parents are required to walk their child into school.
+Parents are required to walk their child from the parking lot to the building.
 The crosswalks are the only places where parents and students are permitted to cross.
-The students should walk to the multi-purpose room where supervision begins at 8:00 a.m. and sit quietly in the Multi-Purpose Room until the bell rings.
 Please also note the following: